 - 2.87.
 If any dispute arises between the parties out of, or in connection with, this agreement, either party may at any time serve a notice in writing on the other party that a dispute has arisen.
 The notice must include sufficient information as to the nature of the dispute. - 2.88.
 The parties shall use all reasonable endeavours to reach a negotiated resolution through the arranging of a meeting for the contract managers of the parties within fourteen days of service of the notice. - 2.89.
 A Provider may be denied approval to offer the free entitlements or have their funding withdrawn as set out above.
-The Provider can appeal against that decision.
+The Provider can appeal against that decision. - 2.90.

-2.90.
 Providers who have their funding withdrawn, or are denied approval to offer the free entitlements, may appeal against the decision.
-In the first instance, Providers should write to the Early Years Funding Team, clearly stating the grounds for having the decision re-considered.
+In the first instance, Providers should write to the Lead Commissioner for the Early Years & Childcare Entitlements, Sufficiency & Business Team, clearly stating the grounds for having the decision re-considered.
 Providers should take into account the requirements of the Early Education and Childcare Statutory Guidance for Local Authorities when considering this step.